web-auth/doc/symfony-bundle/credential-record-repository.md

 **Renamed in v5.3.0:** `PublicKeyCredentialSource` has been renamed to `CredentialRecord` and `PublicKeyCredentialSourceRepositoryInterface` to `CredentialRecordRepositoryInterface`.
 The old names are deprecated and will be removed in 6.0.
 {% endhint %}

+{% hint style="info" %}
+**Fixed in v5.3.7:** the bundle aliases the deprecated `PublicKeyCredentialSourceRepositoryInterface` to your repository only when that repository actually implements it.
+Symfony refuses an interface alias whose target does not implement the interface, so a repository following the deprecation and implementing `CredentialRecordRepositoryInterface` alone made the container invalid.
+Applications whose repository still implements the legacy interface keep the alias, and code type-hinting it keeps working.
+{% endhint %}

 {% hint style="warning" %}
 Doctrine users: the field type for `transports` and `other_ui` changed from `array` to `json` (`array` is now deprecated) between the bundle v4.x and 5.0.